-All Post 16 (just yr12 in 2017/18) students on three A Level courses are to study one of the extension courses that we offer.
+Post 16 students on three (or four) A Level courses are to study one of the extension courses that we offer.
 We feel this is important to bring a bit of colour and contrast to their academic studies.
 In a competitive world, we are confident that broadening their curriculum will help provide the breadth of study and skill set that increasingly universities, training courses and employers are expecting.

 The information below gives details of each of the courses on offer to help students make an informed choice and to select a course that is appropriate for them.

 When will students need to decide which course to follow?

 Students will make this decision during year 11 as part of their application process (they will select two preferred options) and will finalise it when they enrol on GCSE results day.

 This course is for students who can think logically and enjoy problem solving.
 Students will explore and investigate how computers work and are used.
 There is a requirement for extensive self-study.
 It is suitable for students with a grade 9/8 in GCSE Computer Science and are confident coders.

 The focus will be on the literature of ancient Greece and Rome, looking at a range of genres including comedy, tragedy and the epics of Homer and Virgil.
 Students must enjoy reading and essay writing skills are also required.
 Interest in History/English Literature would be expected.
 It is suitable for students with a grade 6 in English Literature.